ShankarNarayanan97/FaceUp/README.md

 <h5>4.
 Put the image URL that you want to do face detection in the code </h5>
 <h5>5.
 Run the code </h5>
 <h3> NOTE: </h3>
-<h4> As you might have noticed,there will be some loss in image quality in the output as the original image is compressed internally to do face detection due to which the faces might look like Na'vi from Avatar </h4>
+<h4>=> As you might have noticed,there will be some loss in image quality in the output as the original image is compressed internally to do face detection due to which the faces might look like Na'vi from Avatar </h4>
-<h4> For computers its all about RGB, as each frame is broken down into multiple subframes like a matrix and the computer processes it 1 by one so thats why to make this project suitable for beginners I have made it this way</h4>
+<h4>=> For computers its all about RGB(Red Green Blue) composition in each frame which is broken down into multiple subframes like a matrix and the computer processes it 1 by one so thats why I had to show how it works in the output </h4>
+<h4>=> For real-time image recognition, this project can help you get started by helping to know what face detection is all about</h4>

 <h3> Additional information </h3>
 <h4> If you are comfortable in making and exporting packages then you can consider this face detection module as one as export it to yoyr project as a standalone module for image recognition</h4>